fateleak/svgo/README.md

-some custom op for project kongmes
+# some custom op for project kongmes

 [kongmes](http://kongproject.com/p/kongmes)

+DO NOT USE THIS CODE IN ANY PROJECT, BECAUSE IT IS CUSTOMIZED, MAGICALLY REWRITE IN DRUNK.

 **english** | [русский](https://github.com/svg/svgo/blob/master/README.ru.md)
 - - -